|Fertile valley in the Taurus Mountains|

 |The local farmers harvesting grapes|

-and, right, proud grandparents handed us peaches
+and, below, proud grandparents handed us peaches

 This farmstay was a wonderful and unique experience.
 How lucky we were to stay with a local family and gain an insight into life on a Turkish farm.
 They were the loveliest of people, charming and obliging hosts and their farm, high in the mountains is a quiet and magical haven.